stfwi/engineers-decor/readme.md

   - Bug reports: Yes, please let me know.
 Drop a mail or better open an issue for the repository.

-  - Translations: Please translate the 1.12 lang files if possible (because the 1.13+ JSON language files are automatically generated from these `.lang` files - saves me a bit of work).
+  - Translations: Please translate the 1.12 `lang` files in the branch `1.12`, and the 1.13+ JSON language files in the latest Mincraft version branch.

   - Pull requests: Happily accepted.
-Please make sure that use the ***develop branch*** for pull requests.
-The master branch is for release versions only.
+The branches on the github correspond to the Minecraft versions, normally the latest revision (e.g. branch `1.16` is the latest 1.16.x version, branch `1.12` is 1.12.2).
     I might merge the pull request locally if I'm ahead of the github repository, we will communicate this in the pull request thread then.